fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/copilot-mto.md

   - admindeeplinkTEAMS
 appliesto:
   - Microsoft Teams
-description: Learn how to manage B2B member access for Copilot features in Teams.
+description: Learn how to manage B2B members' access within Multitenant Organization (MTO) for Copilot features in Teams.
 ---

-# Manage B2B member access for Copilot in Teams
+# Manage Copilot access for B2B members within multitenant organizations (MTO) in Teams

+> [!IMPORTANT]
+> The support discussed in this article is only available to B2B members within the multitenant organization.
+It isn't available to external or federated users.

 Copilot in Teams enhances users’ day-to-day work with features like AI-generated summaries in chats and suggested action items after a meeting.
 Microsoft now supports **B2B member access** to Copilot in Teams for licensed users in multitenant organizations to ensure they never lose access to Copilot’s benefits in Team channels and meetings.